Connect with us and others through the five ways to wellbeing.

 Visit the Lancashire Mind blog

-Come and volunteer with us on one of our projects; it’s a great way to support your community, enhance your skills and improve your mental wellbeing.
-We are always looking for new volunteers to help support our work so check out our current volunteering opportunities.
+Volunteering is a great way to support your community, enhance your skills and improve your mental wellbeing.
+Volunteers are vital to the work we do across Lancashire so we are always looking for new volunteers to support us.